Runners and Sleep: How Much is Enough?

 - Proper sleep can boost weight loss and metabolism.

-- Sleep is important for hydration and water reabsorption, especially during hotter months.
-While you sleep, the kidney balances water, sodium and other electrolytes.
+- Sleep is essential for hydration and water reabsorption, especially during hotter months.
+While you sleep, the kidney balances water, sodium, and other electrolytes.

 Exactly how much sleep is enough?

 Now, everyone’s body is different, so experts also recommend that you determine what your body truly needs.
-One way to do this is to set aside a week of vacation time where you don’t have to set an alarm, and log when the body naturally falls asleep and wakes up feeling refreshed.
-The commercial explosion of devices like watch activity trackers can assist you in looking at your own data to determine how much deep sleep you are getting.
+One way to do this is to set aside a week of vacation time where you don’t have to set the alarm and log when the body naturally falls asleep and wakes up feeling refreshed.
+The commercial explosion of devices like watch activity trackers can assist you in looking at your data to determine how much deep sleep you are getting.

-Most researchers agree that a few restless nights of sleep before race day aren’t largely influential.
+Most researchers studying runners and sleep agree that a few restless nights of sleep before race day aren’t mostly influential.
 Researchers at Rhodes University looked at 8 runners who we put into 2 groups: 8 hours of sleep or 4 hours of sleep.
-They performed two short (6 minute) runs on the treadmill the following morning.
+They performed two short (6 minutes) runs on the treadmill the following morning.
 They found no significant difference between the groups in terms of stride length, cadence, heart rate, energy expenditure, or rating of perceived exertion.
 Thus, for the shorter races that aren’t a sprint but also aren’t endurance events, lack of sleep the night before doesn’t seem to matter.
-There is more debate about whether it matters for the fast technical sprints and endurance ultra races, but the general consensus is that the adrenaline that the body brings to a race counter-balances the prior night’s sleep deficit.
+There is more debate about whether it matters for the fast technical sprints and endurance ultra races, but the consensus is that the adrenaline that the body brings to a race counter-balances the prior night’s sleep deficit.

 What about sleep during races?!

-During the North Face Ultra-Trail du Mont-Blanc in 2013, researchers conducted a study that compared athletes who stopped to sleep mid-race, and those who did not sleep.
-They found that non-sleepers (72% of athletes) completed the race faster than their opponents who stopped for at least one nap on the course.
+During the North Face Ultra-Trail du Mont-Blanc in 2013, researchers studying runners and sleep conducted a study that compared athletes who stopped to sleep mid-race and those who did not sleep.
+They found that non-sleepers (72% of athletes) completed the race faster than their opponents who stayed for at least one nap on the course.
 They also noted a statistically significant relationship between faster race times and the runners who included extra sleep time before the race as part of their sleep management strategy.
-Thus, it appears that foregoing a nap during an intense ultra distance race still leads to improved performance, which is additionally enhanced if one plans ahead for extra sleep prior to the race.
+Thus, it appears that previous a nap during a great ultra distance race still leads to improved performance, which is additionally enhanced if one plans for extra sleep before the race.

 The Insomnia Blues

 Does it take you several hours to fall asleep?
-Experts recommend that if you suffer from chronic insomnia, look into potential causes.
+Experts studying runners and sleep recommend that if you have chronic insomnia, look into potential causes.
 Sleep apnea, low blood sugar, and high cortisol (stress hormone) and body temperature after runs have all been linked to insomnia.
 If you’re not already, consider becoming a morning runner, which may help you with blood sugar regulation before bedtime and may lessen your body temperature and cortisol load in the evening hours.
-Make sure you are getting to bed before 11pm, as many of the body’s organs cycle through precious periods of rejuvenation between 11am and 3am.
+Make sure you are getting to bed before 11 pm, as many of the body’s organs cycle through precious periods of rejuvenation between 11 am, and 3 am.
 Make sure your bedroom environment is free of screens and devices that disrupt the ability to get to sleep.
 Consider setting a bedtime alarm to remind you to start wrapping up projects, and make sure you’re winding down before bedtime without using your phone, computer or TV for at least one hour before you snooze.
 Get on a schedule and stay on it.
-Studies show that it’s better to keep your wake-up time consistent as opposed to sleeping in on the weekends, which disrupts your sleep cycle.
+Studies for runners and sleep show that it’s better to keep your wake-up time consistent as opposed to sleeping in on the weekends, which disrupts your sleep cycle.
 If you have trouble falling asleep at night, consider cutting out naps.
-And when traveling, give your body time to acclimatize to different environments that alter your quality of sleep (altitude, extreme temperature changes, etc).
+And when traveling, give your body time to acclimatize to different environments that alter your quality of sleep (altitude, extreme temperature changes, etc.).